 Teen Treks trips meals typically happen outdoors, whether it is campfire dinners or lunch picnics in the park, social distancing is naturally worked into meal times.
 We like eating in this style because it allows teens the opportunity to learn how to grocery shop for a group and exercise creativity while cooking for others.

-Though it is less frequent, we also love stopping at local restaurants when travelling through cities.
-On a typical Teen Treks tour, groups will likely stop 2-plus times at a restaurant.
-While this is minimal public exposure, just as stated in our face covering guideline, trekkers will be required to wear masks while entering indoor facilities.
+We also love stopping at local restaurants when travelling through cities.
+Trekkers will be required to wear masks while entering indoor facilities.
 Once they are seated at the restaurant, face coverings will no longer be required.

 While the majority of lodging arrangements during a Teen Treks trip take place outdoors at campgrounds, we do enjoy visiting big cities and staying in a hotel or hostel for a change.
 Groups will mind any indoor face covering regulations, and when leaders ascertain the indoor space is crowded and difficult to social distance, they will require their trekkers to wear masks during the duration of their time in the indoor public setting.

 Transportation/ Isolation if Teen Gets Sick

 In the event of a situation where a trekker shows symptoms of COVID-19, we have protocols in place to safely isolate and coordinate arrangements for the teen to be picked up by their parents and leave the trip.

 As a guideline for safely returning home, we recommend 14-days of safe social distancing practices after the trip has finished.